 COVID vaccines are becoming available, and in Oregon, nearly 560,000 people are either fully immunized or have received at least one vaccine dose.
 To assist the community’s access to accurate vaccination information, Store to Door, in partnership with the Madeleine Parish & School, can help our clients navigate the vaccination process.
 We can help Store to Door clients book an appointment and/or answer questions.
 For more information, contact Cassie Sorensen, our Program Director at email@example.com, or follow this link to our Community Outreach Flyer.

 While the COVID pandemic appears to be moving into a new phase that allows limited reopening of public spaces, Store to Door remains vigilant in protecting the health and well-being of staff members, volunteers, and the community members receiving our services.
-While we have not updated this page in a while, we continue to practice and require volunteers to practice proper mask use, social distancing and enhanced sanitation in our office, stores, and grocery deliveries.
+We continue to practice and require volunteers to practice proper mask use, social distancing and enhanced sanitation in our office, stores, and grocery deliveries.

 Click to read our previous updates